Maine Travel Maven (99% Maine)

 • learned to pronounce Passawassawamkeag while researching my three Moon guidebooks: Maine, Coastal Maine, and Acadia National Park.

 My husband, Tom, and I split our year between coast and the western mountains, with frequent forays elsewhere in the state and beyond it.
 In this blog, I’m sharing my finds and thoughts, not only about Maine, but also about wherever else assignments take me.
-And don’t be surprised to see occasional stories about pet travel featuring my dog, Bernie, a Leonberger (no, not cheese, just a giant overly friendly, overly furry breed with an ancestry that includes St. Bernard, Great Pyrnees and Newfoundlander–but no drool!).
+And don’t be surprised to see occasional stories about pet travel featuring my dogs, Bernie and Cashel, both Leonbergers (no, not cheese, just a giant overly friendly, overly furry breed with an ancestry that includes St. Bernard, Great Pyrnees and Newfoundlander–but no drool!).

 Disclosure: I occasionally accept free or discounted travel assistance when my editors have approved or requested it, but my writing always reflects my actual experiences.
 I will not knowingly lead you astray.
 Truth is, I prefer to travel incognito (not always possible in Maine, a state where it seems you can connect to anyone else in two moves).
 I find it far easier in many ways, although it’s less kind to my budget.